 Turn that upside down: Pull out a pen and notebook and draw a picture of the first thing that comes to mind.

 The overarching criterion for any of these indirect triggers is the ability to say it helped you finish what you started.
 That’s at the heart of an autotelic experience: The activity gave you its own reward.

-Ultimately you may find that you can map the route to the state of flow and on to creativity—once you gather enough mental breadcrumbs to leave a path back to it.
+Ultimately, you may find that you can map the route to the state of flow and on to creativity so you can return there faster and get in that state for your business writing.
+In other words, you can learn to gather and leave enough mental breadcrumbs to leave a path back to it.

 One last thing: When you do get some business writing done (whether in the flow or not!), you should get it professionally proofread and edited by Super Copy Editors.
 Learn more about how we help business writers look their best by clicking this link.